 We are striving to recreate this inclusivity and community amongst the bustle of Bristol, the city we call home.

 Inspired by a number of trips to Zambia, we were determined to make our beautiful laundrette a reflection of the community built around the tap stand or at the well.
 At the well, people from the village met together, washed their clothes, drank water, swapped stories and sang songs.
 We came to the revelation that, even in the UK, the laundrette was a place where social interaction was acceptable, welcomed even.
 If only laundrettes were staffed by friendly people who could talk you through the use of the machines and pour you a cup of delicious Extract coffee they could be a real place of community, a home from home.

 We think that concerns about the burden of the human population on the natural environment and the finite nature of resources should be challenging society’s culture of product ownership.
-New product service models such as communal laundrettes are just one possible way of reducing society’s demand for material goods.
-High utilisation of shared assets, such as washing machines and driers, allows a greater proportion of the population to benefit from increasing energy and water efficient technology as it develops.
+New product-service models such as communal laundrettes are just one possible way of reducing society’s demand for material goods.
+High utilisation of shared assets, such as washing machines and driers, allows a greater proportion of the population to benefit from increased energy and water-efficient technology as it develops.